coatyio/binding.wamp.js/docs/man/communication-protocol.md

   * MessagePack serialization
 * Always connect to the WAMP router with a clean WAMP session without requesting event history on each (re)-connection.
+* Emit communication state `Online` on connection to the WAMP router, and `Offline` on disconnection.
 * If connection is broken, defer publications until next reconnection.
 * If connection is broken, support automatic resubscription of all subscribed topics on every reconnection.
+* On successful (re)connection, add two session testaments to router to be published for the unjoin event, one for scope `destroyed`, one for scope `detached`.
+* On successful (re)connection, join events must be published first in the given order.

 ## Topic Structure